codeceptjs/CodeceptJS/README.md

 * Written from **user's perspective**.
 Every action is a method of `I`.
 That makes test easy to read, write and maintain even for non-tech persons.
 * Backend **API agnostic**.
 We don't know which WebDriver implementation is running this test.
 We can easily switch from WebDriverIO to Protractor or PhantomJS.

 CodeceptJS uses **Helper** modules to provide actions to `I` object.
-Currently CodeceptJS has these helpers:
+Currently, CodeceptJS has these helpers:

 * [**Playwright**](https://github.com/codeceptjs/CodeceptJS/blob/master/docs/helpers/Playwright.md) - is a Node library to automate the Chromium, WebKit and Firefox browsers with a single API.
 * [**Puppeteer**](https://github.com/codeceptjs/CodeceptJS/blob/master/docs/helpers/Puppeteer.md) - uses Google Chrome's Puppeteer for fast headless testing.